Gertrude Baillie-Weaver: Personal life

-Baillie-Weaver was born Gertrude Renton on 8 June 1855 in Kensington, London.
+Gertrude Renton was born on 8 June 1855 in Kensington, London.
 Her parents were Elizabeth (née Leishman) and John Thomas Renton, a stockbroker.
 She had five older sisters.
+She was educated at Frankfurt am Main and worked as a governess in London and Paris.

-She married lawyer Henry Arthur Colmore Dunn.
-After his death, when she was in her forties, she married the feminist Harold Baillie-Weaver, who was a barrister and a theosophist.
-He was an advocate for human and animal rights.
+In 1882, she married lawyer Henry Arthur Colmore Dunn, who died in 1896.
+In 1901, when she was in her forties, she married the barrister and theosophist Harold Baillie-Weaver, an advocate of animal welfare.
+Baillie-Weaver joined the London branch of the Theosophical Society in 1906.
+She was active in the Theosophical Order of Service and chairman of their League to Help the Woman's Movement.
+As with many British Theosophists of the time, she was also a Freemason in what was then called the Universal Order of Co-Masonry, which she found a source of order in a chaotic world.

-Writing and activism
+Activism and writing

-Baillie-Weaver wrote under the name Gertrude Colmore.
-She published poetry, short stories and novels in support of theosophy and women's suffrage and against vivisection and physiology.
+Baillie-Weaver wrote under the pseudonyms Gertrude Colmore, Gertrude Renton Weaver and Mrs Gertrude Dunn.
+She published poetry, short stories and novels against vivisection and in support of theosophy and women's suffrage.
+Baillie-Weaver co-founded the National Council for Animals' Welfare with her husband in 1922.
+She was chairman of the National Council for Animals' Welfare Week which urged colleges, schools, churches and local committees to teach kindness to animals for a week.

-In 1907 she published The Angel and the Outcast, a melodramatic novel in support of animal rights.
-The following year she published Priests of Progress with the same theme.
-This book was so successful in putting forward an anti-vivisection message that physiologists had meetings to decide how they could counter her campaign.
+In 1907 she published The Angel and the Outcast, a melodramatic novel regarding a Deptford slaughterhouse.
+The following year she published Priests of Progress, an anti-vivisection novel that was condemned by vivisectionists from the Research Defence Society.
+In 1908, she commented that the general public is "entirely ignorant of the horrors of vivisection".
 She served on the committee that managed Battersea General Hospital which was notably opposed to any experimentation using either animals or humans.
-In 1912 she called for animals to be included in the Geneva Convention in a pamphlet she co-wrote for the Humanitarian League.

 She supported women's suffrage by writing short stories for Votes for Women and The Suffragette newspapers.
 She chaired the suffrage group in Saffron Waldon.
 She was an early member of the Women's Freedom League and her husband spoke for the Men's League for Women's Suffrage.
 In 1911, as the campaign for women's suffrage became increasingly militant, she published Suffragette Sally, a fictional account that included references to real people.

 Emily Wilding Davison was a militant suffragette who died in 1913 when she was run over by the King's racehorse during a protest at Epsom.
 Baillie-Weaver wrote a long obituary.
 It was later published as The Life of Emily Davison.
 The following year her work Mr Jones and the Governess was published by the Women's Freedom League.

 In 1926 she published A Brother of the Shadow which returned to the themes of The Angel and the Outcast and Priests of Progress.
 The villain is a professor of physiology who uses mind-control to make people kill themselves.